crcx/nga-c/sdk/Naje.md

         comma(xt)
 ````

 For assembler directives we have a single handler.
-There are currently two
+There are currently three
-directives; one for setting the **output** filename and one for inlining data.
+directives; one for setting the **output** filename, one for inlining data,
+and one for enabling packing multiple instructions per cell.

 ````
 def handle_directive(line):
-    global output
+    global output, packed
     parts = line.split()
     token = line[0:2]
     if token == '.o': output = parts[1]
     if token == '.d': comma(int(parts[1]))
+    if token == '.p': packed = True
 ````

 Now for the meat of the assembler.
 This takes a single line of input, checks